-Seal cracks and gaps around the foundations of the property, and clear any obstructions from floor void vents such as weeds, dirt or diy attemps to prevent draughts.
+Seal cracks and gaps around the foundations of the property, and clear any obstructions from floor void vents such as weeds, dirt or diy attempts to block them up.

-The purpose is to not only prevent Radon gas from seeping in, but to maintain the natural or design breathing of the building to both help reduce the amount of radon that can enter and prevent it from accumulating underneath floor boards or in floor voids.
+The purpose is to not only prevent Radon gas from seeping in, but to maintain the natural or designed air flow of the building to both help reduce the amount of radon that can enter and prevent it from accumulating underneath floor boards or in floor voids.

-Install a soil Radon reduction system, which is essentially a vent pipe buried into the ground attached to a continuously running extract fan.
+Install a Radon reduction system, which is essentially a vent pipe underneath the property attached to a continuously running extract fan.
 You could even mount one in the loft to provide a positive air pressure throughout the home to push Radon gas out of the property so that it harmlessly disperses to atmosphere.

 Create a gas-permeable layer beneath the slab or flooring with a plastic sheet on top.
 This allows radon to move under premises and out into the atmosphere.
 However, it can only be effective if you have a slab type foundation.
 It’s not for properties with a crawl space or floor void.

 The only safe level of Radon gas to be exposed to is no level.

 While no level of radon gas is completely safe, as with most things in life a balance and a certain amount of putting things into perspective must be met.

 Often we will expose ourselves to high levels of radiation from the sun, despite being well educated on the risks of skin cancer.

 We will eat foods, consume drinks and take substances such as nicotine which can have a similar effect.